-Rosetta Stone definitely makes for a good supplemental course for those looking to get some practice outside of the classroom but it’s really not a great way to master the grammar rules of a language.
+That being said, Rosetta Stone definitely makes for a good supplemental course for those looking to get some practice outside of the classroom.
 It takes time, effort and practice to properly learn the grammar system of a foreign language.
-The best way to improve your grammatical proficiency is to find an experienced tutor (read our Preply review) who can help you set up a roadmap of the grammar concepts you need to learn then help you master them.
+If you’re still learning the grammar structures of your target language, we’d recommend working with a tutor (check out our Wyzant review) who can guide you along the path to grammatical mastery.

 Our experience learning German with Fluency Builder, Rosetta Stone’s advanced-level course

 Rosetta Stone offers advanced-level course material (B1 to C1) for its most popular languages: Spanish, French, German and Italian.
 As described on the Rosetta Stone website, “Fluency Builder provides challenging and unique content to learners that are looking to reach the next level in their language of study.”
 We tried out two German courses on Fluency Builder: “Geography – C1 [Landeskunde – C1]” and “Skill Focus: Vocabulary – C1 [Kompetenzschwerpunkt: Wortschatz – C1]”